AndreaCatania/amethyst_physics/README.md

 I've added the `Transform` component, and as you already expect, it's possible to position the `RigidBody` by modifying it.

-Everything works in full ECS style, and thanks to the Phythyst synchronization, even removing a `RigidBody` or a `Shape` is a matter of dropping the component.
+Everything works in full ECS style, and thanks to the `amethyst_physics` synchronization, even removing a `RigidBody` or a `Shape` is a matter of dropping the component.

 ---